FlorenceHC/hapi-ip-whitelist/README.md

         console.log(msg);
     };
   ```
-- validationFunction - Function Object - Optional (dafault: interlnalplugin function) - Can be both async and a regular function.
+- validationFunction - Function Object - Optional (default: internalplugin function) - Can be both async and a regular function.
 Must return Boolean or Promise that will resolve to Boolean.
 Example:
   ```javascript
     function async validationFunction({networkAddress, subnetMask, clientAddress}) {